qlonik/musical-parakeet/README.md

 ### 🌐 DNS

-📍 The [external-dns](https://github.com/kubernetes-sigs/external-dns) application created in the `kube-system` namespace will handle creating public DNS records.
-By default, `echo-server` is the only public domain exposed on your Cloudflare domain.
-In order to make additional applications public you must set an ingress annotation like in the `HelmRelease` for `echo-server`.
+📍 The [external-dns](https://github.com/kubernetes-sigs/external-dns) application created in the `networking` namespace will handle creating public DNS records.
+By default, `echo-server` and the `flux-webhook` are the only public domain exposed on your Cloudflare domain.
+In order to make additional applications public you must set an ingress annotation (`external-dns.alpha.kubernetes.io/target`) like done in the `HelmRelease` for `echo-server`.
 You do not need to use Terraform to create additional DNS records unless you need a record outside the purposes of your Kubernetes cluster (e.g. setting up MX records).

 [k8s_gateway](https://github.com/ori-edge/k8s_gateway) is deployed on the IP choosen for `${BOOTSTRAP_METALLB_K8S_GATEWAY_ADDR}`.
 Inorder to test DNS you can point your clients DNS to the `${BOOTSTRAP_METALLB_K8S_GATEWAY_ADDR}` IP address and load `https://hajimari.${BOOTSTRAP_CLOUDFLARE_DOMAIN}` in your browser.